rssoftwareab/arrigo-support/docs/index.md

 # Subscribe to notifications

-We are trialing using an automated notification service for your convenience.
+We have an automated notification service for your convenience.
 By subscribing we will notify you as soon as we have a new release available of Arrigo or any other applicable information in regards to Arrigo or its services.

 You may unsubscribe at anytime with the same link.